Bangalore & Hyderabad(+91) 73040 90352

 Concrete roofs leak because their surface is susceptible to spalling, crazing, cracking, scaling, or many issues due to various tears and wear it is exposed to.
 The concrete eventually becomes permeable and porous leading to leakage.

-4. How to stop water leakage from concrete roofs in India?
+4. How to stop water leakage from concrete roofs?

 Water breaks down the materials from which concrete is made off and creates bacteria and mould in it.
 This can cause the foundation to shift and result in cracks in the concrete.
 Eventually, the foundation will be damaged unless you find a solution before it's too late.